Our Unofficial Guide to the

 Which means, it's generally only through parent networks that you'll learn about

-don't have time to teach others.
-But there's now a Facebook Group for that...
+sometimes don't have time to teach others.
+But we have a Facebook Group where

-Recovering Kids is a group you can join and find relevant and informed advice.
-It's
+Recovering Kids is a facebook group where you can find relevant and informed

 Why should I consider chelation?